-Bitterroot will grow to be only 4 inches tall at maturity extending to 8 inches tall with the flowers, with a spread of 6 inches.
+Sunset Group Bitterroot will grow to be only 3 inches tall at maturity extending to 6 inches tall with the flowers, with a spread of 6 inches.
 Its foliage tends to remain low and dense right to the ground.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 5 years.
 As an evegreen perennial, this plant will typically keep its form and foliage year-round.

 This plant should only be grown in full sunlight.
 It requires an extremely dry, well-drained growing location, and will usually die in standing water.
 It is not particular as to soil pH, but grows best in sandy soils.
 It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in both summer and winter to conserve soil moisture and protect it in exposed locations or colder microclimates.
-This species is native to parts of North America.
+This is a selection of a native North American species.